-Keywords: Giovanni Bononcini; Baroque vocal music; Italian opera in London; Cantata; Oratorio
+Keywords: Giovanni Bononcini; Baroque vocal music; Italian opera in London; Cantata; Oratorio.

 1. INTRODUCTION

 Giovanni Bononcini (1670–1747) was a pivotal figure in Italian musical life during the high Baroque, and his career unfolded at a moment when opera was undergoing a consequential stylistic and institutional transition from the Venetian tradition to the emerging Neapolitan paradigm (Rice, 2020).
 Active across multiple European centres, Bononcini developed a compositional voice that was both responsive to changing theatrical conventions and capable of adapting to divergent systems of patronage and performance.
 As an opera composer widely regarded as Handel's foremost contemporary rival, he entered the London operatic scene at the beginning of the eighteenth century and, during his tenure associated with the Royal Academy of Music (1720–1731), became a principal participant in a competitive environment that materially accelerated the domestication of Italian opera in Britain.
 In this context, rivalry did not merely signify personal antagonism; rather, it functioned as a structural mechanism through which repertory, singers, and audience expectations were negotiated and consolidated within London's commercial theatre culture.